ysmood/github-trending/readme.md

 ## Goal

-Before we do a project, we'd better ask why we want to do it and how to measure the result, those are like our compass to prevent us from getting lost.
+Before we do a project, we'd better ask why we want to do it and how to measure the result, these the compass to prevent us from getting lost.

 ### To Answer the Why